AlexDarigan/concurrencydev/3/README.md

-## Lab Two
+## Lab Three - Barrier

-A lab on N-Barrier Rendevouz Semaphores
+A lab on mutual exclusion

 ## Author